1988 Summer Olympics boycott: Madagascar

 Between June 2326, 1988, Samaranch tasked a UNESCO official, Charles Randriamanantenasoa, with paying a visit to Madagascar during celebrations for the twenty-eighth anniversary of Malagasy Independence.
-During this visit, Randriamanantenasoa met with various government officials as well as Malagasy President Didier Ratsiraka, to whom Randriamanantenasoa had delivered a plea for allowing "the young people and the athletes" of Madagascar to attend the Seoul Games.
-Ratsiraka replied that the position adopted by the Malagasy Joint Ministers/Supreme Councillors of the Revolution Committee was that they would only participate if North Korea were allowed a co-hosting role.
+During this visit, Randriamanantenasoa met with various government officials as well as Malagasy President Didier Ratsiraka, to whom Randriamanantenasoa delivered a plea for allowing "the young people and the athletes" of Madagascar to attend the Seoul Games.
+Ratsiraka replied that the position adopted by the Malagasy Joint Ministers / Supreme Councillors of the Revolution Committee was that they would only participate if North Korea were allowed a co-hosting role.
 Randriamanantenasoa reported back to Samaranch that "although certain Malagasy officials were not in favor of the decision, none dared to make any other suggestion to the President, who alone appeared to have the final word".

-Despite Ratsiraka's apparent intransigence, Madagascar had mistakenly responded positively to the initial invitation to attend, but later corrected itself, withdrawing from the Games in support of North Korea, as it had earlier said it would.
+Despite Ratsiraka's intransigence, Madagascar mistakenly responded positively to the initial invitation to attend, but later corrected itself, withdrawing from the Games in support of North Korea, just as Ratsiraka said it would.
 This reason was noted by the SLOOC in their official report on the Games released in 1989.

 Albania

 Albania did not publicly offer a reason for their boycott, but the country was generally believed to have subscribed to a policy of isolationism at the time.
-The 1988 Summer Olympic Games represented the fourth Summer Games in a row which Albania had boycotted.
+The 1988 Summer Olympic Games represented the fourth Summer Games in a row which Albania boycotted.

 Seychelles

 The Seychelles did not publicly offer a reason for their boycott.

+In 1977, the democratically elected president of the Seychelles, James Mancham, was overthrown in a coup d'état by Seychellois prime minister France-Albert René, who was assisted in his takeover by troops from Tanzania.
+After installing himself as president, René aligned the Seychelles militarily and economically with the Soviet Union, Cuba and North Korea.

+In 1983, René signed a military agreement with North Korea, wherein Tanzanian troops who had kept him in power since 1977 were replaced with North Korean troops and advisers, who assisted René in his fight against exiled anti-communist rebels.
+President René also used the North Korean troops as bodyguards, according to the director of the U.S. State Department Office of East African Affairs, David Fischer.

+In August 1985, President René told the North Korean Government that their military agreement with the Seychelles would not be renewed.
+As a result, in September 1985, approximately 50 to 100 North Korean troops and advisers left the country.
+According to sources at the U.S. Embassy in Dar es Salaam, President René's dissatisfaction with North Korea originated in part due to pressure North Korea had placed upon the Seychelles to publicly announce a boycott of the 1988 Summer Games.